 Caroline: “No,” Caroline calls, wiping her face.
 “It’s not blood.”

-GM: “What?”
-Aimee answers, pausing as she frowns.
+GM: “What?!”
+Aimee answers.
 “Caroline, that’s definitely blood.
-It even smells like it.”
+It even smells like it!”

 “It’s… " Caroline blinks away tears.
 “Fine, Aimee…. just… don’t call 911.
 I’m fine.”

 How the hell does she even begin to explain haemolacria?

 GM: “It’s not fine,” Aimee repeats.
 “You’re bleeding.
 From your face!”
 She pauses.
 “Oh god, was that also from…?”

 Caroline: Caroline finishes wiping her face, the wet towel helping.
 She looks up.
 “Look, no bleeding.
 I’m okay.
 Really.”
 She sighs.
 “It’s complicated, but I’m okay.”